smartdevicelink/sdl_core_guides/docs/Lifecycle/index.md

 ### [SDL Release][SDL-REL-LINK]
 Frequent releases are basis for stable software development.
-In SDL releases must be requested by Stakeholders through [CCB][CCB-LINK].
+In SDL releases are requested by Stakeholders through [CCB][CCB-LINK].

 **Outcome:**
 - Stable release for *Community*